 In addition, I am very passionate about tantra and using sexuality in a spiritual way!
 I believe that healing our sexuality, healing the shame, frustration and guilt, is very important to mankind.
 At least for me personally it is!
 Through these practices our discomfort can be transformed and make space for pleasure.
 I have not written about this yet, but I’ll definitely do so later.

 In case you are, like me, interested in horoscope kinda things, I will list some of my types: My galactic signature in the 13 Moon Calendar is White Crystal Wind (accurate).
 My Human Design is Projector 2/4 (accurate too).
 My zodiac sign is Scorpio, but I hardly looked into that (but seems accurate).
 My Myers-Briggs type is INFJ.
 For readers of The Celestine Prophecy: my go-to method is to be aloof.
-I also like tantric numerology, but it may not be relevant to share now.
+Very interesting indeed. 😉

 I would like to add something about my current ambitions.
 I am very determined to continue to develop myself spiritually.
 Naturally, I don’t know where my path will lead me, but for now I happily use the mentioned practices and traditions.